 The Complete Book of Chess Strategy by Jeremy Silman

-The Complete Book of Chess is an excellent book for learning the basics of chess.
+The Complete Book of Chess Strategy is an excellent book for learning the basics of chess.
 It’s the first of its kind, a comprehensive guide in dictionary form that makes all aspects of chess strategy quick and painless for chess beginners.

 Each strategic chess concept is listed alphabetically, followed by a clear, easy-to-understand explanation and examples of how this strategy is used in practice—a must-read to know how to win at chess.